Phonemic awareness

 Loving to read, succeeding in school, learning with joy, and staying curious – it all begins with the alphabet.
 Try our online alphabet games for kids and start a journey full of learning and discovery!

 Not necessarily.
-You can begin with letters from the child’s name or frequently used words.
+You can start with the letters in the child’s name or in frequently used words.

-Limit sessions to 10–15 minutes and alternate different types of activities.
+Limit learning sessions to 10–15 minutes and alternate different types of activities.

 Young children need guidance, but the games foster independence.
 By age 2, many kids can start playing on their own.